ComposableFi/composable/frame/staking-rewards/README.md

 After each epoch end, there is short period of time it takes to collect rewards and put new fNFTs into rewarding state.

-During epoch user are protected from dilution made by other users which stake.
+During epoch users are protected from dilution made by other users who stake.

+During rewarding state amid epochs, rewards got to fNFTs, not to the owner of fNFTs.

 ### Positions operations

 #### Split positions